basava35/Hello-world/README.md

-This is the python Project
+This was the python Project